 HARDWARE ARCHITECTURE

 The server hardware is defined in the IMS Project Plan document.
 The system will utilize a third-party cloud service provider running Linux OS.
-The production build (web server, application, SQL database) will be deployed on the server as Docker images.

-The software architecture shall utilize a client-server application model, in the Model View Controller (MVC) software architectural design pattern.

 SUPPORTED CONFIGURATIONS

 The application is implemented as a web-based application solution.
-This solution provides many different access scenarios including multiple platform support and several local/remote capabilities.
-Figure 1 illustrates a high-level system overview.
+Figure 4 provides an illustration of the high-level system architecture.
+The production build (web server, application, SQL database) shall be deployed on the server as Docker images.
+The server shall support workload balancing and clustering.

 Figure 4.
 High-level System Overview